SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 this includes *legal*.
 Let me say it again **legal arrangements.** MMT says these matter, over and above the accounting principles.
-This is vital for understanding why no fit currency issuing government has any foreign exchange constraint (they do if the make up one).
+This is vital for understanding why no fit currency issuing government has any foreign exchange constraint (they do if they make up one).
 Only Mosler in 1995 understood this.
-Nd most post-Keynesian still do not, hence we have stupid debates about trade policy and exports as a cost, imports as a benefit (the MMT story, which is correct).
+Most post-Keynesians still do not, hence we have stupid debates about trade policy and exports as a cost, imports as a benefit (the MMT story, which is correct).
 The exports are the price you pay for your imports.
 This is not "neoclassical" thinking as Steve Keen slurs the MMT